bahorn/BGGP5-m3u-vlc/README.md

 vlc -I qt --extraintf http --http-password 5 --http-port 8080 payload.m3u8
 ```

-* Setting the default interface to QT (or macos on macos)
+* Setting the default interface to QT (or macosx on macos)
 * Enable the HTTP server, set a password (a requirement) and the port.

 We need to set the port as I hit different port numbers on macos and linux.